ojlawson/bash-scripts/README.md

 The orphan files here are: "Image2.JPG", "Image4.JPG" and "Image5.JPG".

-Orphan files make the file management much harder.
+Orphan files make file management much harder.
 I can no longer delete all JPGs or delete all RW2 files and just keep the one format.
 This would put me at risk of losing images.
-This wouldn't too big of an issue if you are dealing with a small number of files, since you could manually identify the orphan files.
-However, I recently had to manage 5078 photos (98GB).
+This wouldn't be too big of an issue if I was dealing with a small number of files, since I could manually identify the orphan files.
+However, I recently had to manage 5078 photo files (98GB).
 Hence, I decided to develop a bash script to identify the orphan files and move them to a separate folder.

 ## Usage

-For the first prompt, the directory must exist.

 For the second prompt, the directory doesn't need to exist.
 If you input a non-existent directory, the script will create the directory for you.